ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- by as
-the guest called for &quot;something to eat, and I
-don&#x27;t care what it is.&quot; In a twinkling the
-biscuit juggler was back with a plate of soup.
-&quot;Where&#x27;s the mate?&quot; inquired the guest.
-&quot;Drink the soup and then the meat will be
-brought on.&quot; &quot;Fetch the mate now I&#x27;ll not
-take the soup till I fill up on something solid,
-an&#x27; then I&#x27;ll till in the crevices wid de soup.&quot;
-Buffalo Express.

-Altogether !

-Clans Spreckels

-Wm.
-Q. Irwin.

-CLAUS SPRECKELS &amp; CO.,

-BANKERS.

-Yo; keep yo&#x27; grip on he&#x27;s t&amp;ilr Rastus, en
-Bose&#x27;il tek car&#x27; ob de hed.
-Den I&#x27;ll gib him
-a swat.
-Now!
-One, two,

-three!
-I !

--Tid Bits.

 The Judge Needed the Money.
 I hare just heard the following good story
 on Chief Justice Bleckley.
 All who know